Is 'Lived' Experience enough?

 Yes, resourcing is always hard, and we can’t always have fluid membership of groups as some panels deal with really complex issues and challenges that will require considerable learning to fully get to grips with the topic.

-However, do we sometimes get comfortable working with a group of people over time and overlook checking in the relevance of their expertise to the issue?
-Also, how often do participants feel somehow “duty bound” to stay involved because they feel they’d be letting folk down if they weren’t.
+So we need to ask ourselves, are we sometimes too comfortable working with a group of people over time and overlook the task of ensuring the relevance of their expertise to the issue?
+In addition to this, it’s worth considering how often participants feel somehow “duty bound” to stay involved because they feel they’d be letting folk down if they weren’t.

 Supporting lived and living experience